 - general: The general section defines various parameters affecting the overall behavior of NFD.
 Currently, the implementation only allows user and group parameter settings.
 These parameters define the effective user and effective group that NFD will run as.
 Note that using an effective user and/or group is different from just dropping privileges.
 Namely, it allows NFD to regain superuser privileges at any time.
 By default, NFD must be initially run with and be allowed to regain superuser privileges in orde to access raw ethernet interfaces (Ethernet face support) and create a socket file in the system folder (Unix face support).
 Temporarily dropping privileges by setting the effective user and group id provides minimal security risk mitigation, but it can also prevent well intentioned, but buggy, code from harming the underlying system.
 It is also possible to run NFD without superuser privileges, but it requires the disabling of ethernet faces (or proper configuration to allow non-root users to perform privileged operations on sockets) and modification of the Unix socket path for NFD and all applications (see your installed nfd.conf configuration file or nfd.conf.sample for more details).
 When applications are built using the ndn-cxx library, the Unix socket path for the application can be changed using the client.conf file.
-The library will search for client.conf in three specific locations and in the following order: - ~/.ndn/client.conf - /SYSCONFDIR/ndn/client.conf (by default, SYSCONFDIR is /usr/local/etc) - /etc/ndn/client.conf - tables: The tables section is designated for configuration of NFD tables: Content Store, PIT, FIB, Strategy Choice, and Measurements.
-Currently, only one parameter of the Content Store can be configured: - cs_max_packets: Content Store size limit in number of packets.
-Default is 65536, which corresponds to about 500 MB, assuming maximum size if 8 KB per Data packet. - log: The log section defines the logger configuration such as the default log level and individual NFD component log level overrides.
+The library will search for client.conf in three specific locations and in the following order: - ~/.ndn/client.conf - /SYSCONFDIR/ndn/client.conf (by default, SYSCONFDIR is /usr/local/etc) - /etc/ndn/client.conf - tables: The tables section is configures NFD's tables: Content Store, PIT, FIB, Strategy Choice, and Measurements.
+NFD currently supports configuring the maximum Content store size and per-prefix strategy choices: - cs_max_packets: Content Store size limit in number of packets.
+Default is 65536, which corresponds to about 500 MB, assuming maximum size if 8 KB per Data packet. - strategy_choice: This subsection selects the initial forwarding strategy for each specified prefix.
+Entries are listed as <namespace> <strategy-name> pairs. - log: The log section defines the logger configuration such as the default log level and individual NFD component log level overrides.
 The log section is described in more detail in the Section 9.2. - face_system: The face system section fully controls allowed face protocols, channels and channel creation parameters, and enabling multicast faces.
 Specific protocols may be disabled by commenting out or removing the corresponding nested block in its entirety.
 Empty sections will result in enabling the corresponding protocol with its default parameters.
-Version 0.2.0 of NFD contains the following face protocols: - unix: Unix protocol port: sets UDP unicast port number (default is 6363)
+Version 0.2.0 of NFD contains the following face protocols: - unix: Unix protocol path: sets the path for Unix socket (default is /var/run/nfd.sock)